 The student activity fee is assessed to all students taking three or more semester hours of on- campus classes and to all students residing in the residence halls.
-It provides financial support for a broad program of literary, dramatic, musical, and social activities and defrays most of the expenses of publishing the newspaper and other University publications.
+It provides financial support for student support services and programs promoting retention and engagement.

 The student success center fee is assessed to all students taking three or more semester hours of oncampus classes and to all students residing in the residence halls.
-It provides financial support for the fulltime multi- purpose facility.
+It provides financial support for the services, programs and facility operations.